 Some examples of reasons to amend existing LLC articles of organization include:

-When filing a required amendment to previously-filed articles of organization, businesses should be mindful of state-specific requirements which may include time restrictions and the format for amendments.
+When filing a required amendment to previously filed articles of organization, businesses should be mindful of state-specific requirements which may include time restrictions and the format for amendments.
 Filing fees may also be required.

-If a business files articles of organization as a limited liability company or professional limited liability company but later decides to change business structure to a corporation, partnership, or sole proprietorship, it may be necessary to file documents with the Secretary of State to terminate the LLC or PLLC and establish the business again using the new choice of entity.
+If a business files articles of organization as a limited liability company or professional limited liability company but later decides to change business structure to a corporation, partnership, or sole proprietorship, then it may be necessary to file documents with the Secretary of State to terminate the LLC or PLLC and establish the business again using the new choice of entity.

 Organizers could choose to create their own articles of organization to establish a new limited liability company; however, if state-specific statutory requirements are not met, there could be frustrating delays and expenses before the company can start offering its products or services.